codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 %}

 Just by looking at the builds of each environment, it is clear that the staging environment is one commit ahead (for feature 4689).
-If you click on each environment you will see several details such as active services, deployment history, rollback options, manifests rendered etc as in the Helm releases page.
+Clicking an environment shows several details such as active services, deployment history, rollback options, manifests rendered etc as in the Helm releases page.

 ## Using Approvals in a pipeline

 Deploying straight to production after a commit is a worthy goal, but not all organizations want to work like this.
 In several cases, a human must approve a production deployment with a manual step.

-An alternative pipeline pattern is to have a single pipeline that automatically deploys to the "staging" environment but pauses before releasing in production.
+An alternative pipeline pattern is to have a single pipeline that automatically deploys to the "staging" environment but pauses before releasing to production.

 {% include image.html
 lightbox="true"